1985 Volkswagen Jetta GLI sedan

 For 1985, Volvo’s 240 sedan and station wagon gained a revised “low friction” engine with slightly increased horsepower.
 Otherwise, there were few changes to a design that had been in production since the 1975 model year.

 The 240’s standard powertrain was a B230F 114 bhp 2.3 liter/141 ci inline four with fuel injection paired to a four-speed manual.
 A four-speed automatic with overdrive was optional.
 0-60 mph likely took a little over 12 seconds with either transmission.
 With the manual transmission, mileage in the 3,042-pound car was rated at 23 city/28 highway by the day’s standards (20/26 by today’s standards).
-With a 15.9-gallon fuel tank, 240 drivers could expect 330 to 365 miles of range with a 10% reserve.
+With a 15.9-gallon gas tank, 240 drivers could expect 330 to 365 miles of range with a 10% fuel reserve.

 Volvo 240 DL station wagon photo from the 1985 Volvo brochure